 Hosseini, being an Afghan himself, succeeds in factually portraying the unforgiving life of innocent Afghans amidst the war.
 The characters in the novel exemplify the uncertainty, constant fear and sudden orphaning faced by war-ridden citizens.

 Throughout the story, the reader braces against a stray bullet or a missile, which will irreversibly change the plight of the characters.
 Hosseini effectively conveys the premonition of the people living under the shadow of the war demon.

 A feminine perspective

-The books cements the notion that ultimate victim of all atrocities are women.
-The protagonist undergoes the insipidity of oppression by the male oriented society.
-Through her story, prejudism against women’s education, employment and female sexuality in the orthodox society gets dragged towards the limelight.
+The books cement the notion that the ultimate victim of all atrocities are women.
+The protagonist undergoes the insipidity of oppression by the male-oriented society.
+Through her story, prejudice against women’s education, employment and female sexuality in the orthodox society gets dragged towards the limelight.